Helical dynamo growth at modest versus extreme magnetic Reynolds numbers

-In the LSD phase for $\chi\geq0.1$, $\tEhel$ can be inferred from the total magnetic helicity without integrating the growth equation.
+$\tEhel$ can be inferred from the total magnetic helicity without integrating the growth equation.
 Consider the case where the volume-averaged magnetic helicity is zero initially, but later gains $\Delta H=\Hm_1 + \Hm_2$ due to resistive diffusion, where $\Hm_{1,2}$ are the average magnetic helicity of the large- and small-scale fields, respectively.
-Using Eq.~(\ref{eqn:hel_decomp}) we have $\Hm_1=s_1k_1^{-1}\tEhel\urms^2$, and \beq \tEhel(\chi,\Rm)=-\frac{k_1}{s_1}\frac{\Hm_2}{\urms^2} +\frac{k_1\Delta H}{s_1\urms^2}. \eeq We denote the two terms on the right of Eq.~(\ref{eqn:helicity_conservation}) by $T_1$ and $T_2$, so that $\tEhel=T_1+T_2$.
-Note that $T_2$ is from the resistive loss of magnetic helicity but $T_1$ is purely dynamic, so that the magnitude of their ratio determines whether resistive effects dominate and this is to be assessed below.
+Using Eq.~(\ref{eqn:hel_decomp}) we have $\Hm_1=s_1k_1^{-1}\tEhel\urms^2$, and therefore \beq \tEhel(\chi,\Rm)=-\frac{k_1}{s_1}\frac{\Hm_2}{\urms^2} +\frac{k_1\Delta H}{s_1\urms^2}. \eeq We denote the two terms on the right of Eq.~(\ref{eqn:helicity_conservation}) by ${\TD}$ and ${\TR}$, respectively, so that $\tEhel={\TD}+{\TR}$.
+Note that ${\TR}$ is from the resistive loss of magnetic helicity but ${\TD}$ is purely dynamic.
+The resistive term does not amplify the large-scale field directly, but slows the growth of $\chi$, thereby weakening the back-reaction and allowing more large-scale growth.
+The ratio $\TD/\tEhel$ determines whether resistive effects dominate and this is to be assessed below.

 For all runs at all times, the magnetic fields near the resistive wave number have positive magnetic helicity, whilst those at the lowest wave numbers have negative helicity.
 Hence $\Delta H<0$ and $s_1<0$ always.
-However, as we will see shortly, $\Hm_2$ may have the same sign as $s_1$ at early times, so then $T_1$ can be negative.

-The evolution of $T_{1,2}/\tEhel$, is shown in Fig.~\ref{fig{fig:A_T12}}.
-For the three runs with the highest $\Rm$, we see $T_1/\tEhel<0$ and $T_2/\tEhel>1$ during the SSD phase.
-That $T_1<0$ and $s_1<0$ implies a negative average handedness of the small-scale field, $s_2<0$ [see Eq.~(\ref{eqn:hel_decomp})].
-This is because at that time, negative helicity resides on a wide range of $k$, particularly at both $k<\kf$ and a finite range at $k\geq\kf$.
-This implies that, since the field at $k_1$ is already fully helical, $k_1\Delta H/s_1$ alone would overestimate the large-scale contribution, i.e., $T_2/\tEhel>1$.

-In fact, the initial dividing wave number $k_\text{div}$ between the positively and negatively helical parts is not $\kf$, but roughly the viscous wave number $k_\nu$.
-The SSD initially operates most efficiently on the viscous scale, and generates positively helical fields at $k>k_\nu$.
-Conservation of magnetic helicity requires that negatively signed magnetic helicity must compensate at $k<k_\nu$ at a generation rate comparable to that of the efficient SSD at $k_\nu$.
-Thus, the net sign of helicity at $k<k_\nu$ is initially negative.
-As the SSD at $k_\nu$ approaches saturation, its back-reaction that produces negative helicity on larger scales eventually becomes slower than the SSD rate below $k_\nu$, and so positive helicity starts to build up there and we see $k_\text{div}$ decreasing, until eventually it reaches $k_\text{div}=\kf$.
-Hence, $s_2<0$ during the kinematic SSD phase but becomes positive when the SSD saturates.
-For this reason, at early times, Eq.~(\ref{eqn:helicity_conservation}) can be interpreted as conservation of magnetic helicity during SSD, before the LSD is influential.
+As we discuss in detail in Supplemental Material \citep{sm}, $\Hm_2<0$ during the SSD phase, and hence $\TD/\tEhel<0$ initially.
+In what follows we focus on the LSD phase when $\Hm_2>0$, the period during which $\TD$ and $\TR$ are both positive.